Bio7/bio7/README.md

 * Spatial statistics (possibility to send values from a specialized panel to R).
 * Image Analysis (embedded ImageJ).
 * Fast transfer of image data from ImageJ to R and vice versa.
-* Fast communication between R and Java (with RServe) and the possibilty to use R methods inside Java.
+* Fast communication between R and Java (with RServe) and the possibility to use R methods inside Java.
 * Interpretation of Java and script creation (BeanShell, Groovy, Jython, JavaScript).
 * Dynamic compilation of Java.
 * Creation of methods for Java, BeanShell, Groovy, Jython and R (integrated editors for Java, R, BeanShell, Groovy, Jython).